Many people nowadays, including doctors and scientists, are questioning the killing and suffering of animals for the sake of human beings.

 We want to see an end to vivisection in the name of science.
 A more sophisticated, humane approach is needed.

 “Vivisection: Is the Murder of Animals Justified?”

 Guest Writer: Kathrin Garner is an enthusiastic journalist and writes articles on social issues.
 As an activist, she takes part in the NCSM program, which is a discussion platform on relevant cannabis topics.
-So, if you want to know the best how to cleanse your body, feel free to contact her.
-Also, she is a volunteer at Marijuana Detox.
 She searches for current issues and writes about it to a wide range of readers.